jasonjcwu/svelte-cli/packages/@svel/cli-plugin-pwa/README.md

 # @svel/cli-plugin-pwa

-> pwa plugin for vue-cli
+> pwa plugin for svelte-cli

 The service worker added with this plugin is only enabled in the production environment (e.g. only if you run `npm run build` or `yarn build`).
 Enabling service worker in a development mode is not a recommended practice, because it can lead to the situation when previously cached assets are used and the latest local changes are not included.